Ragnar-Oock/xoram/apps/docs/src/guide/essentials/application.md

 An application provides a self-contained context to the plugins that defines it, that allow you to have more than one app per environment or even to use apps within apps.
-You can for example use zoram to configure a [Tiptap](https://tiptap.dev/) editor, build an [Astro dynamic island](https://docs.astro.build/en/concepts/islands/), create a complete
+You can for example use xoram to configure a [Tiptap](https://tiptap.dev/) editor, build an [Astro dynamic island](https://docs.astro.build/en/concepts/islands/), create a complete